Praise of love and violence: an approach to the affective rhetoric of Cambiemos

 publishDate 2020

-url http://revele.uncoma.edu.ar/index.php/Sociales/article/view/2612
+url https://revele.uncoma.edu.ar/index.php/Sociales/article/view/2612

 work_keys_str_mv AT barrosmercedes praiseofloveandviolenceanapproachtotheaffectiverhetoricofcambiemos